Explainable AI via Learning to Optimize: Explainability via Optimization

-where $\lambda > 0$ is a step-size and $W$ is a matrix defined in terms\footnote{This assumes $W_2 = -A^\top W_1^\top W_1.$} of $W_1$, $W_2$, and $A^\top$.
 From the update on the right hand side of (\ref{eq: proximal-gradient}), we see the step size $\lambda$ can be ``absorbed'' into the tunable matrix $W$ and the shrink function parameter can be set to $\theta > 0$.
 That is, this example model has weights $\Theta = (W,\theta, \tau)$ with model operator

-which resembles the updates of previous L2O works.\cite{liu2019alista,gregor2010learning,chen2018theoretical} Inferences are computed via a sequence $\{x_d^k\}$ with updates
+which resembles the updates of previous L2O works. \cite{liu2019alista,gregor2010learning,chen2018theoretical} Inferences are computed via a sequence $\{x_d^k\}$ with updates

 The model inference is the limit $x_d^\infty$ of this sequence $\{x_d^k\}$.